AbhinavOmprakash/py-htminify/README.rst

 HTMinify
 ========
-That's just fine I guessA lightweight HTML minifier for *all* Python web frameworks.
+A lightweight HTML minifier for *all* Python web frameworks.

 Installation
 ------------